 - Science of Sound – What is sound and how is it made by the instruments in the orchestra?
 Explore this question and more as students are led through musical experiments and enjoy fun and exciting performances.

-- Musical Storytelling – By the end of the performance, students will have been introduced to multiple well-known musical characters, learn about how music can tell a story, and will be able to identify what tools a composer can use to create music that portrays specific feelings and emotions, and will have arranged their own musical story
+- Musical Storytelling – By the end of the performance, students will have learned how music can tell a story, will be able to identify what tools a composer can use to create music that portrays specific feelings and emotions, and will have arranged their own musical story

 Immersive Orchestra Assemblies – For Kindergarten through 8th Grade